 A short piece touching on some of the lessons learned from years of working within the mental health system.

 So it’s “Mental Health awareness week”.
 This year it seems more people are opening up and sharing their struggles.
 We are definitely in the beginnings of a culture shift when it comes to mental health being taboo.
 This is no doubt the fruits of labour from the hard work of countless advocates over the past few years.
+If you feel that you could benefit from additional mental health support, click here.

 I personally have been in the mental health game for 5 years professionally, and a further 5 years through education.
 Throughout my time in the psych world, I have learnt some important lessons which I believe is valuable for all of us to know.